darena-solutions/bluebuttonpro-public/docs/source/grants.rst

 If a specific role is required for a specific user outside of the group, then a separate grant will need to be created.
-As an example, suppose you have a grant for an organization and all users of that organization now have ``write`` permissions to the FHIR server indicated on the grant.
+As an example, suppose you have a grant for an organization and all users of that organization now have ``Write`` permissions to the FHIR server indicated on the grant.
 It may be necessary that you want a few individuals in that organization to be administrators of that FHIR server.
 In this case, a different grant for each individual user account will need to be :ref:`created <grants-creating-grants>`.